 Review Your 401(k) & Prepare for a 401(k) Rollover

-Your 401(k) is 100% yours and won’t go anywhere when you’re laid off.
+Your 401(k) is 100% yours and won’t disappear just because you've been laid off.
 Employers will either keep it where it is, or transfer it to another 401(k) provider or Individual Retirement Account (IRA) of their choosing.

 This is where 401(k) rollovers come in.
 It’s a good idea to rollover your 401(k) after your last day of employment so you aren’t at the mercy of the company’s choices.
-When rolling over a 401(k), there’s the option of transferring it to an IRA of your choosing.
-We recommend Capitalize to easily do this for you for free - which is one less headache for you.
+When rolling over a 401(k), there’s the option of transferring it to an IRA of your choosing using tools like Capitalize or PensionBee.

 Ask Your Boss for a Letter of Recommendation